Vladislav-Burhovetskiy/delivery-food-service/README.md

 7. npm run dev

 # For using server side also you need MongoDB:
-In MongoDB you need to have created "food-odering" DB;
+In MongoDB you need to have created "food-odering" DB with 3 collections:
+- products;
+- categories;
+- orders;

 Be sure standard PORT for MongoDB "mongodb://localhost:27017";
-For creating collections run:
+For creating categories and products run:
 - Open new terminal & change directory: $ cd server
 - Run command: $ node seed.js